How Professional Painters Estimate Your Painting Project

 - Using an airless sprayer vs brushes and rollers.

-For example, our 328 square foot room we are painting, does not require any furniture to be moved, but it does require us to remove some curtain rods, take off vent covers, light switches, and a couple light fixtures.
+For example, the 328 square foot room we are painting, does not require any furniture to be moved, but it does require us to remove some curtain rods, take off vent covers, light switches, and a couple light fixtures.
 Plus since this room requires 2 colors (the walls and trim are different colors).
 We will add another $100 to the cost of this project.

 If you feel the job requires a little more work than some prep and painting, factor in an approximate cost or flat rate to add to the overall price of the project.